Agsikap3D/Voron-0.2-Mods/V0.2 Magnetic Tophat Camera-OV9726/README.md

         AR - 1515 Printed Extrusion Covers

 Optionals:
-1 pc - 3mm Braided Sleeve
-AR - Modified Auxiliary Fan Top Mounts
+1 pc - Ø3mm Braided Sleeve (For the exposed camera wires) 1 pc - USB Extension Cable (If the included USB cable is 0.5m, it is not enough) AR - Modified Auxiliary Fan Top Mounts

 AR => As Required